-Last year, Inhabitat covered the construction of the luxurious Bardessono Hotel in Napa Valley with its cornucopia of environmentally friendly measures — from automated thermostats and LED lighting to salvaged local materials and solar and geothermal renewable energy.
-This year, Bardessono was awarded LEED Platinum Certification, the highest standard of environmental design.
-Only three hotels in the world have achieved this certification.
+Inhabitat previously covered the construction of the luxurious Bardessono Hotel in Napa Valley with its cornucopia of environmentally friendly measures — from automated thermostats and LED lighting to salvaged local materials and solar and geothermal renewable energy.
+Since then, Bardessono was awarded LEED Platinum Certification, the highest standard of environmental design.
+At the time, it was one of only three hotels in the world have achieved this certification.

 On an interesting side note, Bardessono’s solar panels represent a real world compromise that even the most ambitious green building dreams are often subjected to.
 Approached by Bardessono, solar installer Premier Power initially designed a solar system with tilted rooftop panels for maximum energy output.
 However, rising material costs soon made the design unfeasible.
 Rather than scrapping solar altogether, Premier Power and Bardessono found a building-integrated photovoltaic (BIPV) solution that qualified for a 30% investment tax credit and allowed Bardessono to move forward.

-The 200kw flat rooftop system provides half the property’s total energy usage, offsetting 21,000 gallons of oil and preventing 400,000 pounds of greenhouse gas emissions each year.
+The 200kw flat rooftop system supplies half the property’s total energy usage, offsetting 21,000 gallons of oil and preventing 400,000 pounds of greenhouse gas emissions each year.
+Other green features include an underground geothermal system for heating and cooling needs, low water use fixtures, energy efficient and natural lighting, sensor-equipped rooms to reduce unneeded energy use, and eco-friendly building materials salvaged from local wine operations.